jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 Prometheus only based metrics collection will be deprecated soon.
 Refer to {ref}`Monitoring Executor <monitoring-executor>` section for the deprecated setup.
 ```

-By default, every method decorated with the {class}`~jina.requests` decorator is monitored and creates a
+Any method that uses the {class}`~jina.requests` decorator is monitored and creates a
 [histogram](https://opentelemetry.io/docs/reference/specification/metrics/data-model/#histogram) which tracks the method's execution time.

 This section documents adding custom monitoring to the {class}`~jina.Executor` with the OpenTelemetry Metrics API.